There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

 - P0338 Crankshaft Position Sensor A Circuit High Input

 - P0339 Crankshaft Position Sensor A Circuit Intermittent

-So, If your test results are within specifications, check the sensor electrical connector and wiring harness.
-Finally, It is common for loose connectors or broken wires to keep the sensor from communicating with the computer.
+But, if your test results are within specifications, check the sensor electrical connector and wiring harness.
+Finally, it is common for loose connectors or broken wires; to keep the sensor from communicating with the computer.

 - Also, make sure to check the trigger wheel.
 The wheel, located on the crankshaft or damper, may have missing or damaged teeth.
 Any of these parts or components may trigger a (CKP) sensor or circuit trouble code.
 These tests will help you pinpoint the source of your problem.
 They may help prevent you from making a repair you don’t have to.
 If the testing has indeed confirmed that your sensor has failed.